aoijs/documentation/.github/docs/contributing.md

 When contributing to this repository, please first discuss the change you wish to make via issue, Discord or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a code of conduct, please follow it in all your interactions with the project and use [function contribution example](https://github.com/aoijs/documentation/blob/v5.1.2/.github/contributing-example.md).

 ## Pull Request Process 🧩